openalea-incubator/adel/doc/user/manual.rst

 * :ref:`dynT_user_SHORT <dynT_user_SHORT>`: for each *id_axis*, the dynamic of the
   Haun stage of **exactly** the most frequent non-regressive axes.
-* :ref:`dynT_user_MIN <dynT_user_MIN>`: the dynamic of the Haun stage of the most frequent main stem.
-* :ref:`TT_col_N_phytomer`: the thermal time when Haun Stage is equal to the final number of phytomers, for each primary axis.
+* :ref:`dynT_user_MIN <dynT_user_MIN>`: the dynamic of the Haun stage of the most frequent main stem, and, for each primary axis, the thermal time when Haun Stage is equal to the final number of phytomers.
 * :ref:`dimT_user_FULL <dimT_user_FULL>`: the dimensions of
   **at least** the most frequent non-regressive axes.
 * :ref:`dimT_user_SHORT <dimT_user_SHORT>`: the dimensions of